srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

 * Extensive monitoring for device connectivity and device identity management events.
 * SDK device libraries for the most popular languages and platforms.

 There are several methods that you can use to create an IoT Hub.
-For example, you can create an IoT Hub resource using the Azure portal, which is what you will do in ths task.
-But you can also create an IoT Hub (and other resources) programmatically.
-During this course we will be investigating additional methods that can be used to to create and manage Azure resources, including Azure CLI and PowerShell.
+For example, you can create an IoT Hub resource using the Azure portal, or you can create an IoT Hub (and other resources) programmatically.
+During this course you will be investigating various methods that can be used to create and manage Azure resources, including Azure CLI and Bash scripts.

+In this exercise, you will use the Azure portal to create and configure your IoT Hub.

 #### Task 1: Use the Azure portal to create a resource (IoT Hub)